gruntjs/grunt-contrib-requirejs/docs/requirejs-options.md

 }
 ```

-The almond option has three required properties:
+The almond option has three required properties and one optional property:

-##### almond.almondFile
+### almond.almondFile
 Type: `String`

 Location of the almond.js file relative to the baseUrl.

-##### almond.html.src
+### almond.html.src
 Type: `String`

-Location of the html that contains the following block to be replaced with a script tag linking to the optimized script:
+Location of the html file that contains an almond block to be replaced with a script tag linking to the optimized script.
+Here is an example almond block:
 ```html
 <!-- almond -->
 <script data-main="main" src="libs/require.js"></script>
 <!-- almond -->
 ```

-##### almond.html.dest
+### almond.html.dest
 Type: `String`

 Location to write the html file which contains a reference to the optimized script.
-The above example would replace the <!-- almond -->html block with the following markup:
+The above example would replace the `<!-- almond -->` delimited html block with the following markup:
 ```html
 <script src="scripts/main-optimized.js"></script>
 ```

+### almond.scriptSrc
+Type: `String`

+By default, the `src` attribute of the generated script tag will point at the location of the optimized file relative to the `dest` html location as seen in the above html snippet.
+However, you might want to change the value to point at a CDN or some other asset folder on your server, so with this option you can explicitly set the script tag's `src` attribute.

 ## done(done, build)